open-quantum-safe/tsc/meetings/2024-06-27/minutes.md

 ## 7. Other business

 The observation was raised that the TSC github repo has many open issues and that progress on those is necessary. @dstebila suggested to make progress on those in core team meetings & agreement was reached that everyone should tag the issues of particular interest to them with "High", "Medium", "Low" importance.
-The tags have now been created and everyone is invited to give such feedback to prioritize the discussions.
+The tags have now been created and everyone is invited to give such feedback to prioritize the open issues.

 The meeting closes after 45 minutes with no items un-discussed.